weather-gov/weather.gov/docs/user-types.md

 - Low literacy of weather information (ie non-weather expert)
     - Weather terms and concepts both simple and complex leave many folks confused, while others have a working understanding.
-    - What do they need?
-Providing definitions, explanations and examples of weather terms and metrics.
+    - What do they need?: Providing definitions, explanations and examples of weather terms and metrics.
- For example, visuals of what “1in rain in an hour” or “30 mph wind” look like that don’t assume prior knowledge.
+For example, visuals of what “1 in rain in an hour” or “30 mph wind” look like that don’t assume prior knowledge.

 - Past experience with the specific weather hazard
    - If a tornado hits Nashville, a person who has lived their whole life in Tennessee needs something very different than a person who recently moved from NY.
-   - What do they need?
-Folks with experience with a hazard have their own understanding of how to stay safe, and may or may not be interested in learning more.
+   - What do they need?: Folks with experience with a hazard have their own understanding of how to stay safe, and may or may not be interested in learning more.
 Folks who have never experienced the hazard are most interested in safety information and guidance.

 - Physical, cognitive and language barriers to interpreting weather information